testit-tms/adapters-js/testit-adapter-playwright/README.md

 - `testit.addLinks` - links in the autotest result
 - `testit.addAttachments` - uploading files in the autotest result
 - `testit.addMessage` - information about autotest in the autotest result
-- `this.step` - information about step in the autotest result
+- `testit.step` - information about step in the autotest result

 ### Examples